Select Department

 Phrasing, with an “r”, will make sense to anyone who has ever played a musical instrument.

-It simply means to mix your tracks together at points in the songs which make sense.
+It simply means to mix your tracks at points in the songs that make sense.

 The takeaway is that you need to learn how to count to four, as most “DJ-able” music is 4/4.